erinkelsey/burgerbuilder-react-hooks/README.md

 # Burger Builder

 React app to build burgers with a fixed set of ingredients.
-This app uses axios for HTTP Requests, react-router for routing, hooks for state management, and Firebase as the backend.
+This app uses axios for HTTP Requests, react-router for routing, hooks and redux for state management, and Firebase as the backend.

+This converts all of the class-based components in the https://github.com/erinkelsey/burgerbuilder-react app to functional components with React Hooks.

 Check https://github.com/erinkelsey/burgerbuilder-react for example of running app.